raiden-network/raiden/docs/webui_tutorial.rst

 In further releases it will also be possible to perform token swaps with the ``Swap Tokens`` button.
 This function is not part of the Red Eyes release.

-.. thumbnail:: images/raiden_webui_wallet_page_screenshot.png
+.. thumbnail:: images/raiden_webui_tokens_page_screenshot.png
     :alt: Raiden web app tokens page

-Above is a screenshot of the ``Wallet`` view with some registered tokens.
+Above is a screenshot of the ``Tokens`` view with some registered tokens.

 Channels